 The object of the liturgic drama, "to show forth the union of the initiate with the Adorable One" is achieved: its climax is passed.
 Its ceremonies are completed by the recessional prayers and blessings which represent the inevitable withdrawal of the mystical consciousness from its brief immersion in the Inaccessible Light, to that normal world of which it is itself destined to be the light, the leaven, the salt.
-Ite, Missa est! the tale of transcendence is done.
+Ite, Missa est ! the tale of transcendence is done.

 That tale has been told by a method artistic and oblique.
-Its living heart has been exhibited, its poignant actuality brought home to the conscious self, partly by those vital symbols which body forth the mystic intuition of man and "fulfil the double function of evoking the Infinite in the mind and making Him known of the heart," a partly by those ritual devices which tend to enhance receptivity, shift the normal field of perception, and concentrate attention upon new levels of life-effect, in a word, that "change of mind" which is the condition of a change of universe.
-Rhythmic gesture, rhythmic utterance, dramatic action, music, perfume, the tangible made the instrument of supersensual manifestations-"Him verily seeing and fully feeling, Him spiritually hearing and Him delectably smelling and sweetly swallowing "4-every door of sense has been attacked.
+Its living heart has been exhibited, its poignant actuality brought home to the conscious self, partly by those vital symbols which body forth the mystic intuition of man and "fulfil the double function of evoking the Infinite in the mind and making Him known of the heart," 3 partly by those ritual devices which tend to enhance receptivity, shift the normal field of perception, and concentrate attention upon new levels of life-effect, in a word, that "change of mind" which is the condition of a change of universe.
+Rhythmic gesture, rhythmic utterance, dramatic action, music, perfume, the tangible made the instrument of supersensual manifestations-"Him verily seeing and fully feeling, Him spiritually hearing and Him delectably smelling and sweetly swallowing "-every door of sense has been attacked.
 Every possibly suggestive act and declaration, every agent which could operate an enhancement of consciousness, has been used-often with an apparent inconsequence-in the effort to achieve this one result.
-Yet, as though some hidden genius, that spiritual Entelechy which guides the race of men, had controlled the evolution of the rite, the result of this age-long process of growth and selection has that fine exactitude, that close and perfect correspondence between vision and expression, which is the character of all great art.
+Yet, as though some hidden genius, that spiritual Entelechy which guides the race of men, had controlled the evolution of the rite, the result of this age-long process of growth and selection has that fine